Creating a dedicated package for custom interfaces#

 build type: ament_cmake

-dependencies: [geometry_msgs]
+dependencies: ['geometry_msgs']

 creating folder ./package_with_interfaces